spokestack/spokestack.io/content/docs/iOS/cookbook.md

 ...

 func startListening() {
-    // Spokestack will start listening for its wakeword pipeline.start()
+    // Spokestack will start listening for its wake word pipeline.start()
 }
 ```